azimuth-radar/fsd-interface/README.md

 [User Agreement](https://cdn.vatsim.net/policy-documents/User_Agreement_v1.2.pdf) to attempt to connect to a VATSIM server with client software that has not been approved for use.

-Of course, you're also well within your rights to use this crate to write a client that connects to a private FSD server.
+Of course, you're well within your rights to use this crate to write a client that connects to a private FSD server.

-If you _do_ obtain permission from VATSIM to connect with your own client software and decide to use this crate, you are responsible for check that it is indeed compliant with the VATSIM FSD protocol.
+If you _do_ obtain permission from VATSIM to connect with your own client software and decide to use this crate, you are responsible for checking that it is indeed compliant with the VATSIM FSD protocol.